Top 12 Tourist destination in Soc Trang

 Soc Trang Province is located in the Mekong River Delta.
 This is the place where exchanges and converges of many cultures of ethnic minorities such as Kinh, Chinese, Khmer, and Chams.
 Soc Trang is the ideal destination for a trip to explore the Mekong Delta.
 So what does Soc Trang have to attract tourists?
 What are the destinations in Soc Trang?
-Let’s go through the list of 12 famous tourist attractions of Soc Trang.
+Let’s go through the list of Top 12 tourist attractions in Soc Trang.

 1. Nga Nam Floating Market